The Importance of Employer Branding in Recruitment

 Discover now

-You've been trying to fill a job opening for months.
+You've been trying to fill a position opening for months.
 Despite promoting the role on job boards and countless social media posts, the candidates you attract aren't the right fit.

-Your job description might not be the problem here — so there's no need to rewrite it for the umpteenth time.
+Your role description might not be the problem here.
 Instead, it could be that your employer brand isn't strong enough to attract high-quality candidates for your open roles.
-About 75% of job applicants will only apply to job openings at companies with active employer brands, as per the data in the 2023 employer branding guide.

 Employer branding is the key to effective recruitment.
 In this article, we’ll show you how to create an employer brand that earns mindshare, so you can hire the top talent you need quickly.